GitAvi001/AWS_PowerofMathFunction/README.md

 🔧 AWS Architecture & Services Used

-1. AWS Amplify → Hosted a React-based UI where users input numbers.
+1. AWS Amplify → Hosted UI where users input numbers.

 2. AWS Lambda  → Executed the core logic in Python to calculate power of a number given by base and exponent.